-- The school will ensure that prevention is a prominent aspect of its anti-bullying vision. - Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying. - Unpleasantness from one student towards another is always challenged and never ignored. - Staff act immediately when they become aware of a bullying incident; this applies to all staff, not solely teaching staff. - Staff always respect students' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - If a member of staff believes a student is in danger, e.g. of being hurt, they will inform the DSL immediately. - Follow-up support is given to both the victim and bully in the months following any incidents, to ensure all bullying has stopped.
+- The School will ensure that prevention is a prominent aspect of its anti-bullying vision. - Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying. - Unpleasantness from one student towards another is always challenged and never ignored. - Staff act immediately when they become aware of a bullying incident; this applies to all staff, not solely teaching staff. - Staff always respect students' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - If a member of staff believes a student is in immediate danger (i.e. of being hurt) they will inform the DSL immediately.
+In exceptional circumstances the School reserves the right to keep a student under their care for their own safety.
+In such a circumstance, the DSL will liaise with the Head and Safeguarding Director or Chair where possible. - Follow-up support is given to the victim, the bully, any bystanders or witnesses in the months following any incidents, to ensure all bullying has stopped and students are able to recover from their experiences (for example, if there are allegations of abuse against students with SEND, the SENCO will be informed and help determine what course of action is necessary, with the best interests of the student in mind at all times).